Do You Have the Right Type of Smoke Alarm?

 1. 9V Battery Photoelectric Smoke Alarm (Not Recommended)

 Battery operated smoke alarms are readily available and can be placed on the ceiling by just about anyone.
-They rely solely on the replaceable 9V battery to operate.
+This type of smoke alarm relies solely on the replaceable 9V battery to operate.
 Generally, if your smoke alarm doesn’t have a light then it’s most likely not hardwired as they simply can’t spare the power to operate a indication light.
 If you fail to change the batteries the smoke alarm is useless.
 They also don’t interconnect with the other alarms in the home.

 For example, you have one Smoke Alarm in the kitchen and another in the hallway on the other side of the house.
 There is a fire in the kitchen, only the smoke alarm in the kitchen will trigger.
 The second Smoke Alarm won’t trigger until there is smoke in the hallway.